 For summer Judicial Externships , it is best to send out your applications by February 1.

 Different courts have different deadlines.
 Please check the individual court’s website for more specific information (for the state appellate courts) or call the judge’s chambers (for all other courts) to inquire.
 For example, some judges will not consider applications for the summer until March.
 If you miss the earlier dates, check with the court to see if they are still accepting applications.

 You can receive credit for any Texas state court at the county court level or higher.
 (This includes courts with special jurisdiction such as family or probate).
 You can also receive credit for interning with any federal court including federal magistrates and bankruptcy judges.
-The externship supervisor has binders containing previous intern evaluations of their internship experiences.
+The externship supervisor has binders containing previous intern evaluations of their externship experiences.
 This is a valuable tool for students in determining which courts/judges might be of most interest.

 Determine the type of experience and exposure you would like to receive.
 For instance, appellate courts help hone your research and writing skills.
 Trial courts generally have limited research or writing opportunities, but allow for a good deal of litigation observation and interaction both with the court and practicing attorneys.
 The federal district courts, on the other hand, offer opportunities for writing, research and litigation observation in civil and criminal areas of the law.
 If you know you are interested in a specific area of the law, consider interning with a “specialty court,” such as family, probate, bankruptcy, or immigration.

 See also the “what do judicial interns do” section below.

 Students can intern for trial level or appellate judges anywhere in the United States.
 If you are interested in a court outside of Houston, please contact Professor Erma Bonadero at email@example.com to ensure the placement meets the Law Center’s requirements for academic credit.